TheCodeCache/Cloud-AWS/Plan to Reduce AWS Costs.md

-# How to reduce Amazon AWS costs -
+# A basic plan to reduce Amazon AWS costs -

 Over the time, we might need to provide new infrastructure to new services,
 or the traffic changes or AWS releases new services, new regions, or instance types, etc.